 If you own an average desktop (hobby) printer, start by setting your speed at 60mm/s.
 This value serves as a good starting point to benchmark and test the output quality of your printing.
 If your printer is aggressively in the “budget” category, decrease the speed to 40mm/s and increase it in intervals of 5mm/s until issues start appearing.

-On the higher end, there are pricier 3D printers that yield incredible results in up to 100mm/s.
-If you are lucky (unlike me), you may have an Ultimaker printer that will allow you to test those higher limits.
+On the higher end, there are pricier 3D printers that yield incredible results in up to 100mm/s, or even higher.
+If you are lucky, you may have an Ultimaker printer that will allow you to test those higher limits.
 The rest of us will have to settle and try to print at the more conservative 40 to 75mm/s range.

 Relationship between temperature and speed in 3D printing